Bam4d/Griddly/docs/reference/GDY/Actions/items/Behaviours/destParam/index.rst

 Destination
 ===========

-:Description: The destination location of an action.
+:Description: The destination location of the action.

 .. list-table::